Design and Technology

 Students who enjoy Design Technology can stay on in the Sixth Form to study A Level Product Design

-The aims of the GCE in Design and Technology are to encourage students to:
+The aims of Design and Technology is to encourage students to:

 - make use of tacit knowledge and reflective practices in order to work with tasks that are challenging and often require definition to develop and sustain their creativity and innovative practice